Bioinformatics Concepts and Tools

 - Limitations: Lower accuracy, misses non-canonical genes

-- Tools: Prodigal, Augustus, GeneMark
+- Tools: Prodigal, Pyrodigal, Augustus, GeneMark

 Homology-Based Prediction